szetyng/HLP5/README.md

 - SingleR
 - MultiR

 The listed modules have been implemented and tested to simulate the Data processing and Memory instructions.
-This project uses the [VisUAL](https://salmanarif.bitbucket.io/visual/index.html) program and a VisualInterface framework for testing.
+This project uses the [VisUAL](https://salmanarif.bitbucket.io/visual/index.html) program and a `VisualInterface` framework for testing.

 ## Top-Level
-### Integration of future modules
+### Creation and Integration of future modules
 Due to the simple dependencies between modules, it is easy to create and integrate new modules.
 Any new module `NewModule` needs to have two interfaces:
 - `parse: LineData -> Result<Parse<NewModule.Instr>,string> option`
 - `execute: NewModule.Instr -> DataPath<'INS> -> Result<DataPath<'INS>,string>`